T32 ITCB mentors

 Professor, Philips Institute for Oral Health Research

-Dr. Faber holds the Congdon Family Chair in Cancer Research and co-leads Massey’s Developmental Therapeutics research program.
+Dr. Faber holds the Congdon Family Chair in Cancer Research and is a member of Massey’s Developmental Therapeutics research program.
 His laboratory studies targeted therapies in solid tumors where he has previously and currently mentored several postdoc fellows and graduate students.
 Dr. Faber is currently a co-mentor on an F32 fellowship for a student studying ferroptosis in head and neck squamous cell carcinomas.
+His current research investigates neuroblastoma reliance on DNMT1, SUMOylation disruption and it’s toxicity for SS18-SSX-driven synovial sarcoma, MYCN as a driver of a druggable SUMOylation program in neuroblastoma, and MYCN as a driver of ferroptotic vulnerability in neuroblastoma.

 Victoria Findlay, Ph.D.